Best Phablets - Which should you buy?

 Sony's phablet is incredibly thin, at just 6.5mm, and very light for its size (212g).
-But the sheer size of the device itself limits its portability, it's not going to fit into jeans pockets and it's looks a bit silly when held to your eat to make calls.
-However, it's all-glass design is stunning and its the best looking phablet out there.
+But the sheer size of the device itself limits its portability, it's not going to fit into jeans pockets and it looks a bit silly when held to your ear to make calls.
+However, its all-glass design is stunning and it’s the best looking Android phablet out there.

-Verdict: As a multimedia device that can also make calls the Xperia Z Ultra can't be beaten, but it doesn't come cheap at £600 and its 6.4 inch form-factor isn't pocket friendly.
-But it's a real looker.
+Verdict: As a multimedia device that can also make calls the Xperia Z Ultra can't be beaten and it’s affordable too now that it’s dropped to under £300.
+Its 6.4 inch form-factor isn't pocket friendly but it's a real looker.

 Verdict: A worthy advisory to high-end Android phablets and Windows Phone fans will love it.
 However, it's a little bulkier than we might have hoped and some of your favourite apps might be missing from the Windows Marketplace.

 The area where the HTC fails to compete is with its weight and bulk.
 It's the thickest of any of the phablets featured in our list (at 10.29mm) and it's also pretty heavy (217g).
-It's fingerprint sensor is also a letdown and it may have been better if the feature was omitted.
+Its fingerprint sensor is a let-down too and it may have been better if the feature was omitted.

 Verdict: A power-packed Android phablet with a great 5.9 inch 1080p display.
 However, it's a bulky device and its fingerprint sensor isn't all it should be.
-It delivers great sound thanks to its BoomSound speakers, but fails to stand up to thr Note 3 and Xperia Z Ultra overall.
+It delivers great sound thanks to its BoomSound speakers, but fails to stand up to the best phablets overall.

-The Nokia Lumia 1320 is a more affordable version of the Lumia 1520 and should be priced at around £300 when it lands in the UK before the end of 2013.
-That automatically warrants attention because there arn't many phablets on the market for those on a stricter budget.
+The Nokia Lumia 1320 is a more affordable version of the Lumia 1520 and it’s currently available for around £200.
+That automatically warrants attention because there aren't many phablets on the market for those on a stricter budget.

 You still get all the benefits and drawbacks of the Windows Phone platform, but the specification of the Lumia 1320 is compromised to lower the cost.
-It's 6 inch display runs at a 1280*720 pixel resolution (244ppi) and it's powered by a 1.7 dual-core processor with 1GB of RAM.
+Its 6 inch display runs at a 1280 x 720 pixel resolution (244ppi) and it's powered by a 1.7 dual-core processor with 1GB of RAM.

-Verdict: A great mid-range phablet with 4G support.
-It doesn't have a full HD display and it's a pretty hefty device, but it's the best phablet for those on a budget - assuming you can get on with the Windows platform.
+Verdict: A great budget phablet with 4G support.
+It doesn't have a full HD display and it's a pretty hefty device, but it's the best phablet for those with limited funds- assuming you can get on with the Windows Phone platform.

-The Samsung Galaxy Mega 6.3 is a more affordable and larger alternative to the Galaxy Note 3.
-It's also significantly cheaper and can be picked up for around £300 SIM-free.
+The Samsung Galaxy Mega 6.3 is a more affordable and larger alternative to the Galaxy Note 4.
+It's also significantly cheaper as it can be picked up for around £250 SIM-free.

 For your money you get a 4G-Ready phablet with a giant 6.3 inch 720p display (237ppi).
 It's powered by a dual-core 1.7 GHz processor and has 1.5GB of RAM and it has excellent battery life.
-Overall, it's got a very decent specification but the sheer size of the 6.3 inch display doesn't make it very portable.
+Overall it's got a reasonable specification but the sheer size of the 6.3 inch screen doesn't make it very portable.

-Verdict: A mid-range Android phablet that has a decent specification, but its 6.3 inch display is a little large to be portable and its multimedia potential is limited by the 720p resolution - and unfortunately it's always going to be compared to the superior Galaxy Note 3.
+Verdict: An affordable Android phablet that has a decent specification, but its 6.3 inch display is a little large to be portable and its multimedia potential is limited by the 720p resolution - and unfortunately it's always going to be compared to the superior Galaxy Note 4.

 Tags: Buyers Guides